Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for (derived) schemes and stacks

 where $\oR\Tot_{s\Set}$ is the derived total functor from cosimplicial simplicial sets to simplicial sets, as in \cite[\S VIII.1]{sht}.

-Because $\Perf$ forms an \'etale hypersheaf, the definition of $\Perf(\fX)$ above agrees with the standard definition for underived schemes, and indeed for stacks.
-In the case when $\fX$ is a quasi-compact semi-separated scheme, $X_{\bt}$ can just be constructed by taking the \v Cech nerve of an affine cover, in which case $\CC^{\bt}$ is just a \v Cech complex.
+Because $\Perf$ forms an \'etale hypersheaf, the definition of $\Perf(X)$ above agrees with the standard definition for underived schemes, and indeed for algebraic stacks.
+In the case when $X$ is a quasi-compact semi-separated scheme, $X_{\bt}$ can just be constructed by taking the \v Cech nerve of an affine cover, in which case $\CC^{\bt}$ is just a \v Cech complex.

-In all of our applications in \S \ref{redobsn}, $\fX$ will be of the form $Y\ten_RA$, for $Y$ a smooth quasi-compact semi-separated scheme over a Noetherian ring $R$, and $A \in s\CAlg_R$.
-Thus we can regard $\fX$ as being the derived scheme associated to a dg scheme (or even a dg manifold) in the sense of \cite{Quot}.
-However, we need the greater flexibility provided by the theory of \cite{hag2, stacks} in order to obtain a satisfactory construction of $\Perf$ invariant under quasi-isomorphism. \end{remarks}
+In our main applications in \S \ref{redobsn}, $X$ will be of the form $Y\ten_RA$, for $A \in s\CAlg_R$ and $Y$ a smooth quasi-compact semi-separated scheme over a Noetherian ring $R$.
+For such applications, we can regard $X$ as being the derived scheme associated to a dg scheme (or even a dg manifold) in the sense of \cite{Quot} (for instance by the construction of \cite[\S 6.4]{stacks2}).
+Then $\Perf(X)$ corresponds to the space of compact objects in the dg derived category of $A$-modules in complexes of quasi-coherent sheaves on $Y$, via the equivalences summarised in \cite[Remark 5.32]{2021lect}. \end{remarks}

-The functors $\oL\Omega^p(-/A)$ satisfy $\oL\Omega^p(B\ten^{\oL}_AA'/A) \simeq \oL\Omega^p(B/A)\ten_AA'$ for \'etale morphisms (in the sense of \cite[Theorem 2.2.2.6]{hag2}) $A\to A'$ of simplicial $\Q$-algebras, so satisfy \'etale hyperdescent.
-The functors $F^p\oL\DR(-/A)$ thus satisfy \'etale hyperdescent over $A$, so determine hypersheaves from the \'etale site of derived geometric Deligne--Mumford stacks over $A$ to the model category of $A$-modules in unbounded complexes.